A Highly Interactive Training Course On

 By the end of this training course, participants will be able to:

-• Understand lubricant fundamentals, including properties, selection, and application
+• Understand lubricant fundamentals, including chemical and physical properties, selection criteria, and proper application

-• Apply best practices for lubricant storage, handling, and disposal
+• Apply best practices for storage, handling, and disposal of lubricants in compliance with industry standards

-• Prepare for the ICML certification exams with practice and review sessions
+• Prepare effectively for ICML certification exams through practice questions, review sessions, and exam strategies

 Who is this Training Course for?